Cabrillo Log Hints

 A big problem:

 ° Is the serial number sent by the logger the same number that goes into the log?
 If not, this can cause cross-check errors for the other station.
 I see errors in digital mode logs where the received serial number is different by 1 from the serial number in the sending station`s log.
 This occurs way too frequently to be coincidental.
-004 in received log and 003 in sent log for example.
+For example: 004 in received log and 003 in the sent log.
 This may be a program macro setup problem.
 Or the reverse situation - 003 actually sent but 004 was the current logged QSO number.
 This can happen if you hit the wrong F-key - that sends <PREVNRS>.
 If you make it a point to only log QSOs after hearing QSL from the other station, then you can delete that F-key macro or change it to something useful.

 ° Many contest sponsors do not use a log submission robot that can flag errors, and return an error message to you.